 Final thoughts

-If you’re providing goods or services with the intention of making a profit, you need an ABN — even as a small or part-time operator.
+If you’re providing goods or services with the intention of making a profit, you need an ABN, even as a small or part-time operator.

-It ensures you’re compliant with ATO rules, helps avoid unnecessary tax withholding and gives your business a professional foundation.
+It keeps you compliant with ATO rules, helps avoid unnecessary tax withholding and gives your business a professional foundation.
+You can register directly through the ABR or have a professional handle the process for you, saving time and getting it right first go.